Transformation Driven Visual Reasoning

 \appendixpage

-Following sections aim at providing additional materials to supplement our main submission.
+This document aims at providing additional materials to supplement our main submission.
 We first show the detail of data balancing on TRANCE in Section \ref{sec:balance}.
 Then, we give more details on the implementation of the baseline models and training in Section \ref{sec:detail}.
 Next in Section \ref{sec:human_test}, we describe the test system we used for collecting results from humans.
 Finally in Section \ref{sec:examples}, we provide extra examples of three settings from TRANCE, i.e.~Basic, Event, and View.